 LONG ABSTRACT: The paradigm detailed in this manuscript describes an applied experimental method based on real police investigations during which an eyewitness or victim to a crime may create from memory a holistic facial composite of the culprit with the assistance of a police operator.
 The aim is that the composite is recognised by someone who believes that they know the culprit.
 For this paradigm, participants view a culprit actor on video and following a delay, participant-witnesses construct a holistic system facial composite.
 Controls do not construct a composite.
 From a series of arrays of computer–generated, but realistic faces, the holistic system construction method primarily requires participant-witnesses to select the facial images most closely meeting their memory of the culprit.
 Variation between faces in successive arrays is reduced until ideally the final image possesses a close likeness to the culprit.
 Participant-witness directed tools can also alter facial features, configurations between features and holistic properties (e.g., age, distinctiveness, skin tone), all within a whole face context.
 The procedure is designed to closely match the holistic manner by which humans’ process faces.
 On completion, based on their memory of the culprit, ratings of composite-culprit similarity are collected from the participant-witnesses.
 Similar ratings are collected from culprit-acquaintance assessors, as a marker of composite recognition likelihood.
 Following a further delay, all participants – including the controls - attempt to identify the culprit in either a culprit-present or culprit-absent video line-up, to replicate circumstances in which the police have located the correct culprit, or an innocent suspect.
 Data of control and participant-witness line-up outcomes are presented, demonstrating the positive influence of holistic composite construction on identification accuracy.
 Correlational analyses are conducted to measure the relationship between assessor and participant-witness composite-culprit similarity ratings, delay, identification accuracy, and confidence to examine which factors influence video line-up outcomes.

 INTRODUCTION: If the police have no suspect for a crime, an eyewitness, often the victim; may create a facial composite of the culprit from memory with the assistance of a police system operator 1.
 The aim is that someone familiar with the culprit will recognise that image.
-If a suspect is identified – who may not be the actual culprit, the eyewitness may view that suspect in a line-up to see whether they identify them or not.
+An identified suspect – who may not be the actual culprit - may be placed in a line-up to see whether the original eyewitness can identify them or not.
 Many eyewitnesses make misidentifications.
 From real police line-ups over 20% identify a foil in the UK 2 and the USA 3, known to be innocent but included in the line-up to provide a test of the witness’ memory of the culprit.
 Sometimes, witnesses select a factually innocent police suspect.
 This type of error may be the leading cause of wrongful convictions 4-6.
 Eyewitnesses created facial composites in 46 of the first 250 US DNA-exoneration miscarriage of justice cases 4, and many subsequently identified the innocent individual from a line-up.
 There may have been alternative inculpating evidence, so that the facial composite procedure was not necessarily responsible.
 However, line-up accuracy can be impaired e.g., 7-10, unaffected e.g.,8, or enhanced e.g., 11,12 by composite creation, and the aim of applied research of the type described here is to suggest best practice procedures that may be adopted by the police, when facial composite construction is followed by a line-up.